danchoi/openmbta/README.markdown

 # OpenMBTA iPhone App

 [OpenMBTA](http://iphonembta.org) gives users current schedule information for MBTA buses, commuter rail lines, subway, and ferries.
-MBTA the public transit system of the Boston metropolitan area.
+MBTA is the public transit system of the Boston metropolitan area.

 This project has two components: an XCode project for the iPhone app and a Rails